No real answers for Seahawks kicker Jason Myers’ ‘unfortunate’ inconsistency this season

 Carroll defends timeout, punt choices

-The Seahawks had a couple coaching decisions in the game that could have been debated.
+The Seahawks had a couple of coaching decisions in the game that could have been debated.

 One came at the end of the first half as the Seahawks declined using a timeout after the Bears failed on a third down following the two-minute warning from their own 44.
 Seattle had two timeouts remaining at the time.

-That allowed the clock to run down to 1:11 before the Bears punted and then gave Seattle the ball at its own 28 with 1:02 left and two timeouts.
+That allowed the clock to run down to 1:11 before the Bears punted, giving Seattle the ball at its own 28 with 1:02 left and two timeouts.

 Seattle drove into position for a 36-yard field goal by Myers with 22 seconds left but used only one timeout along the way.

-Then, following their first drive of the third quarter, the Seahawks decided to punt the Bears from the Chicago 43 facing a fourth-and-4, which came after Russell Wilson threw high on a pass to an open DK Metcalf.
+Then, following their first drive of the third quarter, the Seahawks decided to punt from the Chicago 43, facing a fourth-and-four, which came after Russell Wilson threw high on a pass to an open DK Metcalf.

 And Carroll said he did think about it.